gaelrenoux/gaston/README.md

 ## Brain dump

+Some vocabulary:
+- Planning is when we decide which topic is on which slot.
+It does NOT include assigning persons to those topics or checking score.
+It does however require we check that mandatory persons are availabe.
+    - Therefore, a planning is a schedule with no one assigned apart from the mandatory persons.
+- Assignment is when we assign persons to an existing planning.
+- Scheduling is doing both.
+- A partial schedule is a schedule where only the planning is done, most persons are not assigned yet.

 The Engine produces a lazy list of schedules, each new schedule being better than the next one.
 The list ends when no further improvement can be found, which never happens on real-world examples.
 It starts with a seed for all random operations.